 As shown in Box 1, the insulation against infrared thermal exchange increases with the number of domes.
-That's why our first class pyranometers like the SR15 are equipped with two domes instead of one.
+That's why our Class A / B pyranometers like SR30 and SR15 are equipped with two domes instead of one.
 However, every added dome yields a lower increase in infrared insulation than the previous one: an example of the law of diminishing returns.
 Since domes are expensive, it is not effective to use more than two domes.
 Moreover, other problems like reduced transmission and increased lens effect complicate the construction of an accurate pyranometer with more than two domes.

 Copyright by Hukseflux.
-Version 1903.
+Version 2004.
 We reserve the right to change specifications without prior notice Page 2/5.
 For Hukseflux Thermal Sensors go to www.hukseflux.com or e-mail us: info@hukseflux.com